18F/handbook/_pages/how-we-work/18f-performance-plan.md

 [Performance plans](https://www.opm.gov/policy-data-oversight/performance-management/performance-management-cycle/planning/a-checklist-for-performance-plans/) are documents we use to communicate expectations, structure feedback, and evaluate employee performance during our annual review cycle (which aligns with the government [fiscal year](https://www.senate.gov/reference/glossary_term/fiscal_year.htm)).

-All TTS staff are evaluated according to TTS-level measures in addition to the 18F-level Performance Plan.
+All TTS staff are evaluated according to TTS-level measures in addition to the 18F-level measures listed here.
 The **critical elements** are consistent across all levels.

 ## Critical elements

 ### Results Driven

+*Deliver good project work and define success.*

 Level 3: